erikarn/erikarn.github.io/kenwood/TS-2000/notes.md

 to MOSFETS around 2008.
 Note that it's not possible to retrofit MOSFET finals to an older rig as other board changes have occured elsewhere.

+## PLL unlock

+So, there are two PLL paths (at least) for VFO frequency synthesis.
+One for HF/6 and one for VHF/UHF.
+Although the chips can and do fail, someone noticed a fun mechanical issue that leads to PLL unlock.

+> Problem solved, I removed the cover from I/11 on the C/11 board to check voltages on connector CN514
+>
+> all voltages were present and correct and the radio came back to life :) Put the cover back on and it went back to unlock and 0 volts on TP505.
+Took the cover back off and it came back to life, tapped on components and it would not go into unlock.
+Put the cover back on and as I put the last screw in it quit and went into unlock, I pulled the cover back off and screwed the screw back in without the cover and found that the screw when screwed all the way down was going right into pin 1 of CN514 and shorting it out, That is why TP505 was at 0v.
+> These were the original factory screws.
+So if you have a rig with 0 volts on TP505 check the cover screws on I/11 on board C/11.
+> 73
+> Michelle
+> WB8QGR

 ## Rig control

 You can't control TX of the rig through CAT control if you want audio to come